Logius-standaarden/API-Design-Rules/sections/designRules.md

 * JavaScript applications with a backend; with this class of applications, the backend is the confidential client and should intermediate any interaction, with tokens never ending up in the browser.
   Effectively, these are not different from regular web-application for this security facet, even though they leverage JavaScript for implementation.
 * JavaScript applications that share a domain with the API (resource server); these can leverage cookies marked as HTTP-Only, Secure and SameSite.
-* JavaScript applications without a backend; these clients are considered public clients, and are potentially more vulnerable to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
+* JavaScript applications without a backend; these clients are considered public clients, and are potentially more vulnerable to several types of attacks, including Cross-Site Scripting (<code>XSS</code>), Cross Site Request Forgery (<code>CSRF</code>) and OAuth token theft.
-  In order to support these clients, the Cross-Origin Resource Sharing (CORS) policy mentioned above is critical and MUST be supported.
+  In order to support these clients, the Cross-Origin Resource Sharing (<code>CORS</code>) policy mentioned above is critical and MUST be supported.

 ### Validate content types